 A cloudy orange or reddish color in your water could indicate that there is rust inside your water heater tank or that your home’s pipes are rusty.

-If you are bothered by cloudy water, you can filter it for a quick short-term fix.
-While it might not look appealing, the EPA reports that mineral deposits or rust in water do not cause any immediate health concerns.
+If you are bothered by cloudy water, you can filter it for a quick fix.
+While it might not look appealing, the EPA reports that mineral deposits or rust do not cause any immediate health concerns.

 Keep in mind, once rust starts in your tank or pipes, the only solution is to replace them.
 Take a proactive approach to home maintenance and replace water heater tanks and pipes before corrosion causes a leak or failure.